devsecops/defcon-workshop/section-1/README.md

 * Open a shell/command prompt and clone this repository with the following command:
 * `git clone https://github.com/devsecops/defcon-workshop.git`
 *  Change into the section-1 directory of the defcon-workshop repo
+* Identify your GCP project ID under Project info in your GCP project console

 ### Linux/Mac
 * `export PROJECT_ID=<GCP-Project-ID>`
 * `docker build -t us.gcr.io/$PROJECT_ID/test:v1 .`